danielbodnar/awesome-stars/README.md

 ## shell

+- [shinokada/awesome](https://github.com/shinokada/awesome) - The awesome is a simple shell script package manager.
+Awesome installs a shell script package from a GitHub repo on your macOS/Linux.
+- [MichaelCurrin/code-cookbook](https://github.com/MichaelCurrin/code-cookbook) - Reusable code patterns which you can use as reference or copy to your project 👩‍💻👨‍🍳📖🥗
+- [megastep/makeself](https://github.com/megastep/makeself) - A self-extracting archiving tool for Unix systems, in 100% shell script.
+- [bonidjukic/aka](https://github.com/bonidjukic/aka) - Simple, single-file-executable command-line tool which lets you define per directory config files as aliases for shell commands.
 - [moshell-lang/moshell](https://github.com/moshell-lang/moshell) - A typed shell script language, with modern syntax implemented in Rust™
 - [Slackadays/Clipboard](https://github.com/Slackadays/Clipboard) - 😎🏖️🐬 Your new, 𝙧𝙞𝙙𝙤𝙣𝙠𝙪𝙡𝙞𝙘𝙞𝙤𝙪𝙨𝙡𝙮 smart clipboard manager
 - [b3nj5m1n/xdg-ninja](https://github.com/b3nj5m1n/xdg-ninja) - A shell script which checks your $HOME for unwanted files and directories.